sdiehl/wiwinwlh/tutorial.md

 fromFloatDigits :: RealFloat a => a -> Scientific
 ```

-Scientific provides arbitrary-precision number represented using scientific
+Scientific provides arbitrary-precision numbers represented using scientific
 notation.
-The constructor takes an arbitrarily sized Integer argument with for
+The constructor takes an arbitrarily sized Integer argument for the
-digits and an Int for the exponential.
+digits and an Int for the exponent.
 Alternatively the value can be parsed from
 a String or coerced from either Double/Float.

 ~~~~ {.haskell include="src/19-numbers/scientific.hs"}